 Volkswagen is investing 900 million euros in the Swedish battery manufacturer Northvolt.
-Part of the sum is earmarked for a planned joint venture with the Swedish battery manufacturer, another part goes directly to Northvolt.
+Part of the sum is earmarked for a planned joint venture between the two companies, another part goes directly to Northvolt.

 In the course of the year, an equal-involvement joint venture is to be established.
-The aim is to set up its own battery cell production with Northvolt technology at the VW Salzgitter site.
+The aim is to set up its own battery cell production with Northvolt technology at the VW Salzgitter site in Lower Saxony, Germany.
 Provided that the framework conditions are met, the plant is to be built from 2020 in order to start battery cell production at the turn of the year 2023/2024.
 Production is to be 16 GWh in the first year and expanded to 24 GWh in the following years.

 Subject to an antitrust review, the Wolfsburg company will also receive a seat on the Northvolt Supervisory Board for its 20 per cent stake.
 It is still unclear how much Volkswagen has paid for the shares and what amount will flow into the joint venture.

 The Group is satisfied with their new European partner.
 “With Northvolt, we have found a European partner whose know-how and sustainable, CO2 optimised battery cell production processes will enable us to advance cell production here in Germany,” says Stefan Sommer, Member of the VW Board of Management responsible for Procurement.
 “The prerequisite for this is, of course, the creation of the political framework“.